wout/cardano-kit/README.md

 ```

 If a short address is provided without the stake address part, this method will
 raise a `CardanoKit::NoStakeAddressException`.
-The the `stake_address?` variant
+The `stake_address?` variant of
-of this method will return `nil` in that case.
+this method will return `nil` in that case, which may be preferable in some
+scenarios.

 Finally, an address object can be initialized directly with its prefix and words
 arguments: